JezisVedToJeMojzis/Maze-Game/README.md

-Your task is to create a java window application with the Swing library.
-The user interface of the application must consist of:
+Java window application using Swing library.

+The user interface of the application consists of:
 * canvas
 * side menu (you can choose the location of this side menu freely)